 USB ASYNCHRONOUS DAC

 Modi is the most advanced DAC under $100 that is made in the USA.
 Available with either USB input for use with computer sources, or optical input for use with Apple TV, Airport Express, computer optical output, CD/DVD players, and many other sources, Modi is a great, affordable way to get better sound.

 Modi USB: For Virtually Any Computer

-Modi USB plugs into virtually any computer—Windows, Mac, popular Linux distros, Intel Chromebooks, as well as iPhones, iPads, and many Android devices—and requires no drivers.
+Modi USB plugs into virtually any computer—Windows, Mac, popular Linux distros, Intel Chromebooks, the Sony PS4, as well as iPhones, iPads, and many Android devices—and requires no drivers.
 It features asynchronous transfer with individual crystal oscillators for the 44.1 and 48k sampling rates, and uses the USB Audio 1.0 standard over USB 2.0, and is powered by the USB port.